 Finally, it’s time to share your new delivery option with your customers.
 Make sure your messaging on this is clear.
 Depending on the size and location of your delivery partner’s network, as well as your own business, you may only be able to offer on demand delivery in certain parts of the country.

 If you have a national network of bricks-and-mortar stores and can ship from store, you can probably offer on demand delivery in metro areas across the country.
 If you’re online-only, you might be restricted to the city where your warehouse is based.

 You don’t want to risk a customer placing an order because they think on demand delivery is available in a location where it’s not, so be explicit about which postcodes are eligible for the service.

 Now that you know how easy it is to offer on demand delivery, there’s no reason not to!

-If you would like to activate Drive Yello On-Demand, please email firstname.lastname@example.org to request for it and provide the below information.
-Shippit will contact Drive Yello on your behalf to setup the rates.
+If you would like to activate Drive Yello On-Demand, please email firstname.lastname@example.org to request it and provide the below information.
+Shippit will contact Drive Yello on your behalf to set this up.

 - Shippit Store Name - The name of your merchant account